-(1 Samuel 19:3) And I will go out and stand beside my father in the field where thou art, and I will commune with my father of thee; and what I see, that I will tell thee.
+(1 Samuel 19:3) "I will go out and stand beside my father in the field where you are, and I will speak with my father about you; if I find out anything, then I will tell you."

 Jonathan somehow persuaded his father to accompany him to the field where David hid and where he could talk to his father about David.
 No evil spirit was upon Saul at that time, so Jonathan could reason with him.